JeTeeS/MemoryOptimizer/README.md

 - 🟡 If it's yellow, the parameter is selected, but will not be optimized.
 - 🟢 If it's green, the parameter will be optimized when you click "Install".

-> [!NOTE]
-> Try changing the amount of steps to get as many parameters optimized as possible!
+ Try changing the amount of [Sync steps](https://github.com/JeTeeS/MemoryOptimizer#sync-steps) to get as many parameters optimized as possible!

 ### Change Detection